Anthony Dawson: Career

 Following Royal Academy of Dramatic Art training and World War II service, he made his film debut in 1943's They Met in the Dark.
 He went on to appear in such classic British films as The Way to the Stars (1945), The Queen of Spades (1948) and The Wooden Horse (1950), before moving to America in the early 1950s.

 It was while there that he appeared on Broadway in the play, and then the subsequent Alfred Hitchcock film of Dial M for Murder (1954), playing C. A. Swann/Captain Lesgate.
 In the film, he is blackmailed by Tony Wendice (Ray Milland) into murdering his wife Margot (Grace Kelly).
 In his unpublished memoirs, Rambling Recollections, Dawson reminisced about getting the part:

 He had two other memorable roles on his return to Britain, including the evil Marques Siniestro in Hammer's The Curse of the Werewolf (1961) and henchman Professor Dent in the first James Bond film, Dr. No (1962).

 Throughout his career he could often be found in the films of director Terence Young, including the aforementioned Dr. No, They Were Not Divided (1950), Valley of Eagles (1951), The Amorous Adventures of Moll Flanders (1965), Triple Cross (1966), Red Sun (1971), Inchon (1982) and The Jigsaw Man (1983).
 Young also cast him as the physical presence of Ernst Stavro Blofeld in his Bond films From Russia with Love (1963) and Thunderball (1965), stroking the ubiquitous white cat.
 His face was never seen, however, and Blofeld's voice was provided by Eric Pohlmann.
 Dawson appeared alongside fellow Bond veterans Adolfo Celi, Lois Maxwell and Bernard Lee in the Italian Bond knockoff O.K.
 Connery.

 After the early 1960s, his roles got progressively smaller, but he continued to act until his death.

 Death

-He died in Sussex of cancer at the age of 75 in January 1992.
+He died in East Sussex of cancer at the age of 75 in January 1992.